How to Create a Pair Trading Strategy

 Let's say that we establish a very high positive correlation between the stocks of Company A and Company B.

-In this scenario, therefore, a short trade would be placed on the stock of Company A and a long trade on Company B's shares in the hope of profiting on one, or maybe both, of the price movements when the assets move back towards each other.
+In this scenario, therefore, a short trade would be placed on the stock of Company A and a long trade on Company B's shares in the hope of profiting on one, or maybe both, of the price movements when the assets move back towards one another.

 Identify a Pair

-Naturally, the first step towards creating a pair trading strategy is to identify two financial instruments which have a high positive correlation.
-But how does one do this?
+The first step towards creating a stock pair trading strategy is to identify two financial instruments which have a high positive correlation.
+But how can you do that?

-It is possible to look at two different instruments and come to the conclusion that, due to a commonality, there may be correlation there.
+It is possible to look at two different instruments and come to the conclusion that, due to a commonality, there may be correlation between the two.
 For example, stocks of companies which operate in the same industry, such as Coca Cola and Pepsi or Dominos and Papa Johns, might be expected to have a positive correlation.

-Looking for a logic behind correlation is an important step for some people.
+Looking for logic behind correlation is an important step for some people.
 This is because it is entirely possible that two completely different things have a strong correlation by pure coincidence.
 This might not matter to some people, but to others this would be a reason to ignore these pairs when creating a pair trading strategy.

-Once you have downloaded MetaTrader Supreme Edition from Admiral Markets, in order to open the Correlation Matrix, you will need to head to the 'Navigator' window on the left-hand side of the screen and select the 'Expert Advisors' drop down.
+Once you have downloaded MTSE from Admirals, in order to open the Correlation Matrix, you will need to head to the 'Navigator' window on the left-hand side of the screen and select the 'Expert Advisors' drop down.
 If the 'Navigator' window is not already there, you can open it by pressing Control + N.

 Once open, you can select the instruments which you wish to compare.
-In this example, we will be looking at four petroleum companies, over the last 500 days, to illustrate a possible stock pairs strategy.
+In this example, we will be looking at four petroleum companies, over the last 500 days, to illustrate a possible stock pair trading strategy.

 The Correlation Matrix will display numbers between -100 to 100 between the instruments.
 If a number is negative, it means the correlation is negative and, if positive, the correlation is positive.
 A negative correlation means that if one of the instruments goes up, the other one goes down - and vice-versa.